NiravSoni3619/LINEAR-REGRESSION-PROJECT/README.md

 # Data Acquisition:

-Our first step involved acquiring a comprehensive dataset, a treasure trove of information encompassing medicine details, area-specific data, and, crucially, counterfeit sales figures.
+This first step involved acquiring a comprehensive dataset, a treasure trove of information encompassing medicine details, area-specific data, and, crucially, counterfeit sales figures.
 The dataset, initially in CSV format, was meticulously uploaded and scrutinized.
 Each feature, from 'Counterfeit_Weight' to 'Medicine_MRP' and various categorical variables, played a pivotal role in shaping our predictive model.

 # Data Exploration and Preprocessing: